XClose

 =========================== short test summary info ============================

 Finally, we typically don't want to include the tests when we distribute our software for our users.
-We can make sure they are not included using the exclude option on when telling setuptools to find packages.
+We can also add pytest as an "optional" dependency for the developers of our package.

 Additionally, we can make sure that our README and LICENSE are included in our package metadata by declaring them in the readme and license fields under the project section.
 If you're using a particularly common or standard license, you can even provide the name of the license, rather than the file, and your package builder will take care of the rest!